 - The national currency is the ngultrum.
 It has the same value as the Indian rupee, which is accepted everywhere as well

-- Credit cards and AMT’s are rare, so it is important to bring enough cash
+- Credit cards and AMT’s are relatively rare, so it is important to bring enough cash

-- Visas are not issued outside Bhutan, but are obtained through government-controlled tour agencies, who handle all the preliminary proceedings before one enters the country (see www.tourism.gov.bt)
+Visas are not issued outside Bhutan, but are obtained through government-controlled tour agencies, who handle all the preliminary proceedings before one enters the country (see the The Tourism Council of Bhutan)